-The other side of the debate is that blog should be categorized similar to that of supporting pages.
-Using the previous examples, our permanent makeup blog could have a URL structure of:
+The other side of the debate is that a blog should be categorized similar to that of supporting pages.
+Let’s use our previous examples.
+Our permanent makeup blog could have a URL structure of:

 And our rhinoplasty blog would follow the same concept with a URL structure of:

 There is no one best way.
-If your blog is only about makeup then having all blogs on the same level would make sense for both people and search bots.
-If your blog is about plastic surgery, and you have blogs about multiple subtopics, it might be best categorized by subtopic or tag.
+If your blog is only about makeup, then having all blogs on the same level would make sense for both people and search bots.
+If your blog is about plastic surgery, and you have blogs about multiple subtopics, it might be best to categorize by subtopic or tag.

 How do you know what will rank best for your blog structure?

 If you’re wanting to know what URL structure will have the best chance of ranking well, ask Google.
 This scenario is when competitive analysis come in handy.
 Grab a dozen or so keywords that you want your blog content to achieve high rankings.